 - Value of the Hedge Position = Total dollars which is invested by the investor in the hedged position

-So, Mr. X decides that he would participate in the Indian market which is having higher than domestic growth by constructing a portfolio of the equities having the Indian companies in that amounting $ 100,000.
-But due to this investment in a foreign country, the currency risk will arise as there is a currency risk involved whenever investment is done in non-domestic companies.
-So there is a concern of the investor over the devaluation of rupees against the U.S. dollar.
+So, Mr. X decides that he would participate in the Indian market, which is having higher than domestic growth, by constructing a portfolio of equities having Indian companies in that amounting to $ 100,000.
+But due to this investment in a foreign country, a currency risk will arise as there is a currency risk involved whenever investment is made in non-domestic companies.
+Hence, there is a concern of the investor over the devaluation of rupee against the U.S. dollar.

-Now in order to foreign exchange risk, the investor decides to hedge $ 50,000 of its equity position.
+Now in order to foreign exchange riskForeign Exchange RiskForeign exchange risk is an unfavourable change in the settlement value of a transaction entered in a currency other than the base currency (domestic currency), also referred to as currency risk or exchange rate risk., the investor decides to hedge $ 50,000 of its equity position.
 Calculate the hedge ratio.